jongrover/building-a-wordpress-theme-from-scratch/README.md

     </nav>
   </header>
 ```
-4. Then in __css/style.css__ add the following code to re-style the links:
+4. Then in __style.css__ add the following code to re-style the links:
 ```css
 .menu {
   list-style: none;